connectedbydata/connectedbydata.org/_problems/connected.md

         icon: noun-diversity.png
         text: People our **age**, **race**,<br>**gender**, or **social class** -
-    heading: What other people choose to share affects what is known about us
+    heading: What those other people choose to share affects what is known about us
     references:
       - facebook-cambridge-analytica
 more: how we are connected by data